mitchelle-22/SwiftUI_Basics_1-/README.md

 macOS version compatible with Xcode 15

 **Installation**
-1.Clone the repository:
+1. Clone the repository:
 https://github.com/mitchelle-22/SwiftUI_Basics_1-.git
-2.Open the project in Xcode.
+2. Open the project in Xcode.
-3.Build and run the app in the Xcode simulator or a connected iOS device.
+3. Build and run the app in the Xcode simulator or a connected iOS device.

 ## Features